selendroid/demoproject-selendroid/README.md

 Assert.assertEquals("Selendroid", inputField.getText());
 ```

-For more details about selendroid please read the documentation [http://selendroid.io](http://selendroid.io).
+For more details about selendroid, please read the documentation [http://selendroid.io](http://selendroid.io).